 The city of Key West boasts the reputation for being one of the most relaxing destinations in Florida, perhaps even throughout the US.
-Known as a place with beautiful tropical weather and a laid-back lifestyle, Key West has a lot to offer to residents and tourists alike.
+Known as a place with beautiful tropical weather and a laid-back lifestyle, FACTS ABOUT Key West has a lot to offer to residents and tourists alike.

 The Key West is home to a lot of attractions, amazing food, and an excellent experience that few other places in the country can offer.
 Are you currently deciding on where you should go for your next vacation?
 This guide might help you decide why Key West in the Florida Keys should be your next destination.

 10 Mind-Blowing Facts About Key West That May Surprise You